mufkuw/m-tunnel-rust/README.md

 # M-Tunnel — Secure Business Network Bridge

-## **WITHOUT OPENING FIREWALL PORTS**
+## **NO PORTS AT BRANCHES + ONLY 1 PORT AT HQ**

-M-Tunnel is a high-performance SSH tunnel manager designed specifically for **business environments** where headquarters need reliable, secure access to services at remote branches — shops, restaurants, warehouses, and distributed locations.
+M-Tunnel is a high-performance network bridge designed specifically for **business environments** where headquarters need reliable, secure access to services at remote branches — shops, restaurants, warehouses, and distributed locations.

+**🔒 Firewall-friendly architecture:**

+- **Branches**: Zero inbound ports required — uses outbound connections only
+- **Headquarters**: Only 1 port needed for the M-Tunnel-Gate server
-**🔒 No firewall configuration required** — M-Tunnel uses outbound SSH connections from branches to headquarters, eliminating the need to open inbound ports or complex firewall rules at remote locations.
+- **Result**: No complex firewall rules, no security vulnerabilities from open ports at remote locations

 Built in **Rust** for maximum reliability and minimal resource usage, M-Tunnel ensures your business-critical connections stay up 24/7 with blazing-fast performance that won't strain your branch infrastructure.